iamarcel/second-brain/src/site/notes/3 Resources/Sex.md

 ## Pleasuring Women
 What do I feel is the most important for giving your girlfriend a "wow" effect?
 Number one is **pay attention**.
 Listen to her moaning, feel her, smell her.
 Notice the effect of everything you do.
 You can play around with it and learn that way—different women get off from different things.

-If you find something that works, just keep going at the same pace.
+If you find something that works, just keep going at the **same pace**.
 We guys are used to upping intensity when it's good but it doesn't work the same way for women.

 Start slow.
 Tease a lot.
 I have a lot of fun going so slowly that she's begging for me to keep going.
 And the orgasms after that are great.